AcalaNetwork/hardhat-tutorials/token/README.md

 1. The `name` should equal `Token`.
 2. The `symbol` should equal `TKN`.
 3. The total supply of the smart contract should equal `1234567890`.
-4. The initial balance of the `deployer` accunt should equal `1234567890`.
+4. The initial balance of the `deployer` account should equal `1234567890`.
 5. The `user` account should have `0` balance.
 6. The allowances should be set to `0` when the smart contract is deployed.